The Professional Choice

 Give your window screens a once-over to ensure no critters or pests can work their way through bent frames, holes or tears.
 A little work now will keep you from having to remove unwanted guests from your home.

 When you do get a good rain, look for leaks in your crawl space or basement that could turn into costly repairs.
-Also check regularly under sinks and in
+Also check regularly under sinks and in the kitchen and laundry room to ensure pipes are intact.

 Your laundry room also can be a source of flooding.
 Check the water-supply hoses each spring for cracks.

-bathroom grout and caulking for discoloration and cracking.
+Check your bathroom grout and caulking for discoloration and cracking.
 It costs much less to replace now than waiting for the damage to happen.

 Monday, March 4, 2013